Thermalization in open many-body systems and KMS detailed balance: Microscopic derivation and approximate detailed balance

 We now highlight how the error estimate just presented improves upon previous ones in the literature (e.g., in~\cite{mozgunov2020completely}).
 A key step in most of the approaches is to bound the difference between the true evolved state and the reduced dynamics using a triangle inequality of the form:

 where $\tilde{\pi}(t)$ is some arbitrary chosen matrix.
 The most common choice is to set $\tilde{\pi}(t)$ as the solution to the differential equation induced by $\lind_t^{RE}$.
 This choice is far from optimal: since $\lind_t^{RE}$ does not induce a CP evolution, the trace norm of $\tilde{\pi}(t)$ is not bounded in this case, and one is only able to derive an exponential scaling (in time) for both terms on the right hand side of Eq.~\eqref{eq:triangle}.
-The reason behind this is fundamental: it can be proven that the trace norm not only contracts under CP-evolutions, but also the opposite holds when considering the doubled space~\cite{rivas2014quantum}.
+The reason behind this is fundamental: it can be proven that not only the trace norm contracts under CP-evolutions, but that also the opposite holds, that is it expands under non CP-evolutions when considering the doubled space~\cite{rivas2014quantum}.
 That is, if $\Psi$ is non-CP, there must exist an operator $X$ on $\mathcal{B}(\mathcal{H}\otimes\mathcal{H})$ such that:

 Since one cannot rule out this possibility, the bounds on the trace norm of the error terms need to exponentially increase in time when acted upon by $\timeorderedexp\norbra{\int_{t_0}^{t_1}\de s \; \lind^{RE}_s}$.